-Today, the home town we share, quiet little Aberdeen, Washington, celebrated Kurt Cobain Day, in honor of his birthday.
-It is hard to believe that it’s been 20 years since he took his own life.
+Recently, the home town we share, quiet little Aberdeen, Washington, celebrated Kurt Cobain Day, in honor of his birthday.
+It is hard to believe that it’s been 25 years since he took his own life.

-In Cobain’s relatively short, troubled life, the little logging town of Aberdeen, Washington was everything he despised.
+In Cobain’s relatively short, troubled life, the little logging town of Aberdeen, Washington, the town The Bark Peeler’s Daughter’s Harbor City is based on, was everything he despised.
 He walked the same gray, rainswept streets I did.
-We even went to the same elementary school and high school (at different times, of course).
+We even went to the same elementary school and high school (at different times).

 And though he left soon after his high school years, that little town impacted him enough that he later sang about the muddy banks of the Wishkah River.
-I felt his angst (though I know nothing about being kicked out of my home, as he was, and sleeping under the North Aberdeen Bridge, that crossed the Wishkah in one spot).
+I felt his angst (though I know nothing about being kicked out of my home, as he was, and sleeping under the North Aberdeen Bridge, that crossed the Wishkah in one spot, as he did).

 In Aberdeen, it is damp and cold and misty for most of the year.
-The weather can alienate you and make you hunker down inside yourself, even if you have a home.
-If you don’t have one, ‘under the bridge,’ conjures murky water and trolls and a deep-seated loneliness.
+The weather can alienate you and make you hunker down inside yourself, even if you have some place to call home.
+If you don’t, ‘under the bridge,’ conjures murky water and trolls and a deep-seated loneliness.
 If, on top of that, you are you a depressed, unfulfilled creative, as Cobain was, Aberdeen can be a very dark place.

 When setting matters in story

-Setting can impact story—whether it’s a novel or a memoir or a song— in complex ways.
+Setting can impact story in complex ways.
 It can even, in some cases, become a character itself.
 Viewing the world through the grittiness of a town like Aberdeen can color the way a child looks at the world—and his or her hope for a place in it.
 It did for me:

 The grass was squishy with mud, and spirits weary from the constantly hovering rain clouds.
 Saturating the ground and mixing with the warm air, the rain bred the mold that invaded houses and made rooms smell musty, even with the windows open.

-I came to identify the visitors by the umbrellas they carried.
+Gabrielle came to identify the visitors by the umbrellas they carried.
 If you were a true Harborite, you had no use for an umbrella.
-Most days, we cheerfully moved from place to place in the drizzle, hatless, blissfully unaware of our dripping hair and squishy shoes.
+Most days, the residents cheerfully moved from place to place in the drizzle, hatless, blissfully unaware of their dripping hair and squishy shoes.

-Like Cobain, Aberdeen made me most of all want to move away.
-I ran from it the first chance I could get.
-I knew if I stayed, I would end up waitressing at Duffy’s Restaurant or ringing up diapers at WalMart.
+Like Cobain, Aberdeen made my novels’s main character want to move away.
+And she ran from it the first chance she could get.
+Because she knew if I she stayed, she would end up waitressing at Duffy’s Restaurant or ringing up diapers at WalMart.

-And yet, as I write my memoir, I find myself constantly drawing on the pain and the utter aloneness I felt growing up there.
+And as I wrote my novel, I found myself constantly drawing on the pain and the utter aloneness I felt growing up there.

-It will just be one of those books where the land, the town, the place becomes one with the story.
+It just seems to be one of those books where the land, the town, the place becomes one with the story.